-If you’re a cat owner, fleas and ticks are more than just a nuisance – they pose serious health risks.
+If youβre a cat owner, fleas and ticks are more than just a nuisance β they pose serious health risks.
 The challenge intensifies when you have kittens.
-Their tiny, developing bodies are highly sensitive to chemicals, making it crucial to choose flea and tick treatments for cats that are safe for kittens.
+Their tiny, developing bodies are highly sensitive to chemicals, making it crucial to choose The Best Flea and Tick Treatments for Cats That Are Safe for Kittens.

 But which products truly work without risking their health?
 Are natural treatments effective?
 Should you avoid spot-ons for young kittens?